adambard/learnxinyminutes-docs/lua.html.markdown

 -- 1. Variables and flow control.
 ----------------------------------------------------

-num = 42  -- All numbers are doubles.
+num = 42  -- Numbers can be integer or floating point.
--- Don't freak out, 64-bit doubles have 52 bits for
--- storing exact int values; machine precision is
--- not a problem for ints that need < 52 bits.

 s = 'walternate'  -- Immutable strings like Python. t = "double-quotes are also fine"